-In daily life, the owners of ecommerce businesses are customers themselves.
+In daily life, the owners of e-commerce businesses are customers themselves.
 So are you.
 Like other people, you make use of various services, buy and order goods, visit stores or e-stores, etc. And you know how important it is to be sure that your credit card data and your money are safe.
 The figures also show this — the value of the payment security market is projected to grow to $54.1 in 5 years.
 Users have a good reason to believe it will happen: in 2020, the global losses from payment frauds rose to $32.39 billion.
 In contrast to $9.84 in 2011, such a rise points to the importance of secure payment integration.

-frauds and losses by age
+graphics visualize reported frauds and losses by age

 What Is Payment Gateway Integration?